-Verizon (RO and RS) would like to leverage the identity attribute data collected inperson at its large network of stores to become an identity provider.
-However, Verizon is required by federal law to obtain the account-holder's consent before giving access or sharing the identity attributes for the purpose of identity transactions.
-To obtain the consumer consents for this purpose, Verizon uses a third-party intermediary, Erikson (AS), which is contractually bound to the GSMA Mobile Connect Standard.
+Verizon (RS, and either an enterprise RO or applying enterprise IAM technology and techniques falling under its Ts & Cs to throttle Alice's access appropriately) would like to leverage the identity attribute data collected in-person at its large network of stores to become an identity provider.
+However, Verizon is required (not any longer!) by federal law to obtain the account-holder's consent before giving access or sharing the identity attributes for the purpose of identity transactions.
+To obtain the consumer consents for this purpose, Verizon uses a third-party intermediary, Erikson (AS), which is contractually bound to the GSMA Mobile Connect Standard (so the AS is functioning as an OpenID Provider).
 At the same time, Erikson serves as a broker of online identity attributes for CITI (RqP) in completing commercial transactions.
-Though living in the United State, Alice (RO) routinely conducts online commercial transactions with entities in China and the United Kingdom.
+Though living in the United States, Alice (RO) routinely conducts online commercial transactions with entities in China and the United Kingdom.
 When an RqP needs to authenticate Alice in an online transaction, the RqP requests the AS to confirm or verify selected identity attribute information that has been collected by Verizon, her mobile phone account provider.
 The AS has contractual arrangements with Alice, the RS, and the RqP that enable the AS to broker the consents and confirm Alice's digital identity attributes for authentication purposes.
 The AS then reports the fact of a confirmation to the RqP.
 In compliance with federal law, the AS also informs Alice about each authentication request and retains a log of all such requests.